Breathe Better: Simple Shifts to Feel More Energized and Less Stressed

 I'm sabrina - your partner in wellness

-Have you ever caught yourself holding your breath while checking emails… or realized you’ve been taking shallow breaths all day?
+Have you ever noticed yourself holding your breath while reading emails… or realized by the end of the day you’ve barely taken a deep breath at all?

 • Sit or lie down comfortably.